desin0902/Pygame-Game-Engine-and-Game/README.md

 main.spec: The pyinstaller specification file for the game.

+parents.py: Contains all of the superclasses for the most generic practical versions of all of the types in the game.

 sprites.py: Contains the different sprite classes in the game, the camera, collision detection, the button function, sound effects, and sprite animation management.

-spritesheet.py: Contains a function that simplifies use of spritesheets for animation in sprites.py.
+utils.py: Contains all of the classes and functions necessary for utilities, like UI elements and the camera.